Shopify/ruby-lsp/jekyll/test_framework_addons.markdown

 ## Custom reporting

 To report test execution results to the extension side, frameworks should be hooked up with a custom reporter that sends JSON RPC events.
-To hook up the custom reporter, add-ons should include whatever CLI arguments necessary as part of resolving test commands.
+To hook up the custom reporter, add-ons should include all CLI arguments necessary as part of resolving test commands.
 For example:

 ```shell